Test Drive Unlimited: Single-player game

-Some of the exclusive features of the PlayStation 2 and PlayStation Portable versions were later implemented in Test Drive Unlimited 2.

 Multiplayer game

 The multiplayer component (branded as M.O.O.R. or Massively Open Online Racing) works as an extra layer on top of the single-player game: all activities available in single-player are also available in multiplayer.

+On Xbox 360, Eden Games was allowed to add unique features to the Xboxlive in order to bring a new seamless Online experience.

 The following challenges are also available in multiplayer only: